moggieuk/Happy-Hare/doc/gcode_customization.md

 <br>

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) Unloading/Loading "Sequence" macros (mmu_sequence.cfg)
-These macros define all the callbacks made during filament loadingor unloading.
+This set of macros are called during filament loading or unloading.
 They can be used for the insertion of logic specific to your printer setup.
 The ordering of these macros is as follows (if any are not defined they are skipped):

 ```yml
 Unloading sequence...